brihadeesh/brihadeesh.github.io/content/blogroll.md

     friend and he used to go birding with my father.
 He has been writing this blog for quite some time now and usually talks about ecological issues and bird-watching.
+12. [Neil's blog](https://neilzone.co.uk/index.xml): Neil Brown writes about tech and is very vocal about stuff that has to do with the internet.
+He's also very active on the Fediverse.
+His blog was one of the key contributors to my switching back to the Etch theme.

 [^fn:1]: Dana uses a
     Substack and I feel like I shouldn't be providing the blogging